UN says more than 1 in 4 people in Gaza are starving because of war

 Egypt's Rafah crossing has limited capacity for trucks to cross.
 U.N. officials say delivery of aid within much of Gaza has become difficult or impossible because of fighting, and more than 130 U.N. personnel have been killed.

-The report released Thursday by 23 U.N and nongovernmental agencies found that the entire population in Gaza is in a food crisis, with 576,600 at catastrophic — or starvation — levels.
+The report released Thursday by 23 U.N. and nongovernmental agencies found that the entire population in Gaza is in food crisis, with 576,600 at catastrophic — or starvation — levels.
 “It is a situation where pretty much everybody in Gaza is hungry," Husain, the World Food Program economist, said.

 “People are very, very close to large outbreaks of disease because their immune systems have become so weak because they don’t have enough nourishment,” he said.